alexmaccalman/REST_APIs/README.md

 Marshmallow helps you to create a PersonSchema class, which is like the SQLAlchemy Person class you just created.
 The PersonSchema class defines how the attributes of a class will be converted into JSON-friendly formats.
 Marshmallow also makes sure that all attributes are present and contain the expected data type.

+By default, a Marshmallow schema doesn’t traverse into related database objects.
+You have to explicitly tell a schema to include relationships.